Title: Historian, Professor Emeritus

 Location: Lincoln, Nebraska, United States

 Ronald Clinton Naugle, PhD, Historian, Professor Emeritus of Nebraska Wesleyan University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in American History.

 Dr. Naugle is a celebrated author, co-author, and editor.
-He won the Frost award for the best work in the folk arts as co-author for “Nebraska Quilts and Quiltmakers” from the Smithsonian Institution in 1993 and an award as senior author for “History of Nebraska, 4th ed.” from the Nebraska Center for the Book for the best reference work in Nebraska history in 2015.
-In 1981, he published “A Brief History of Nebraska” as a tourist guide to major historical sites in Nebraska.
-He has also contributed to historical documentary films as a consultant and editor, including an award from Women in Broadcasting for the film “White Man’s Way,” in 1987, which focused on the history of the Genoa, Nebraska Industrial Indian School.
+He won the Frost Award for the best work in the folk arts as co-author for “Nebraska Quilts and Quiltmakers” from the Renwick Gallery of the Smithsonian Institution in 1993 and an award as senior author of “History of Nebraska, 4th ed.” from the Nebraska Center for the book for the best reference work in Nebraska history in 2015.
+In 2018, he published “A Brief History of Nebraska” as a tourist guide to major historical sites in Nebraska.
+He has also contributed to historical documentary films as a consultant and editor, including an award from Women in Communication for the film “White Man’s Way,” in 1987, which focused on the history of the Genoa, Nebraska, Industrial Indian School.
 He also served as a consultant for a three hour documentary entitled, “Lost Nation: The Ioway” in 2013.

-Dr. Naugle and his wife, Gretchen, an Episcopal priest and former librarian, are the proud parents of Meredith, who also has a PhD but not in history, rather in Mechanical Engineering.
+Dr. Naugle and his wife, Gretchen, an Episcopal priest and former librarian, are the proud parents of Meredith, who also has a PhD in the field of mechanical engineering.
 As for hobbies, Dr. Naugle also enjoys cooking and carpentry.

 Contact Dr. Naugle